Content Marketing and Collateral Development (Copy, Content, White Papers, Case Studies, etc.)

 Content does not magically appear out of thin air as some might believe.
 It takes a tremendous amount of effort, consistency, and creativity to come up with helpful and interesting content.”
 Sam Dogen, the Financial Samurai

-That’s why it’s important to know what you want your content to accomplish.
+That’s why it’s important to know what kind of customer experience you want to create and what you want your content to accomplish.

 It’s why you need to have a plan in place to make that happen.

-As a strategist, Quinn can help you figure that out.
+As a strategist, I can help you figure that out.

-She’s not only a strategist and marketer, but also an idea person who will help you find the best solutions for your business.
+I’m not only a strategist but I’m also an idea person.
+That means throughout the process, I’ll be helping you find the best solutions for your business.